WHY AND HOW TO SUBMIT

-Abstracts should be clear and concise and be no more than 500 words.
+Abstracts should be clear and concise and be no more than 300 words for a single presentation or panelist, and 500 words for a full session.
 A review committee will rate all abstracts.
 Ratings are based on content, clarity, format and USCC membership.

 Accepted abstracts will be available to view on-line prior to and at the conference.